nelsonjf/ToDoList/README.md

 The To Do List will show all tasks the user has entered.
 Each todo also has two buttons: done and delete.
 The done button will mark the todo as complete, which is represented by a strike through the now green text.
 The done button can be pressed again to undo the completion.
 The delete button however will remove the task from the list entirely.

 ## Issues and Warnings
-As of now, submitting an empty todo crashes the server entirely and it will not comeback unless it is manually redeployed.
-So don't do that.
-Another server issue is a minor inconvinience: the server will "timeout" after 15 minutes.
-It will "wake up" again 30 seconds after any request however.
-Just a bit annoying really.
+The server deployment will "sleep" after 15 mins of inactivity.
+It will "wake up" 30 seconds~ after a request.
+So you may just need to wait a bit for the todos to load

 ## Planned Functionality
 As it stands the deployment is universal.
 Every user sees and interacts with the same database.
 User authentication is turning out to be way more than I expected.
 The tutorial I was following has context and custom hooks which I don't have and don't understand.
 I can create users through postman just fine, but adding that functionality to the frontend is overwhelming.